Do Law Firms Actually Need an SEO Agency? An Honest Answer

 When You Probably Don’t Need an SEO Agency (Yet)

 Your website has significant technical problems.
 If your mobile PageSpeed score is below 60, your site has crawl errors in Google Search Console, or your Core Web Vitals are failing, content investment will underperform until those issues are fixed.
-See our law firm SEO audit guide.
+See our marketing audit checklist for the self-assessment most firms skip.

 You don’t have conversion tracking in place.
 Without call tracking and GA4 conversion events connected to your intake CRM, you’ll have no way to measure whether the SEO work is generating cases.
 Build the attribution stack first.